 As a security measure, on 8 June 2020 the European Commission has introduced a two-factor authentication (2FA) for users of the Erasmus+ Project Result Platform.
 To access the PRP you will need to install and initialise the EU Login Mobile App on your mobile or tablet.
-The EU Login Mobile App is free of charge and can be obtained from the Google Play Store (Android), the App Store (iOS) or the Windows Store (Windows Phone).
+The EU Login Mobile App is free of charge and can be obtained from the Google Play Store (Android), the App

+Store (iOS) or the Windows Store (Windows Phone).
 These verification methods will not require you to share your personal mobile number, should you be using your personal mobile device.
 For instructions on how to install and initialise the App, please see page 12 of the EU Login Tutorial.pdf.
 Guidelines on how to use either of the verification methods can be found on pages 5 (PIN code) and 6 (QR code).

-7. Project Activities
+8. Project Activities

-7.1.
+8.1.
 Learning Teaching, and Training Activities

-If your project includes Learning, Teaching, Training activities for staff and students, full information can be found in Annex I "Specific rules and information relating to Strategic Partnerships" on pages 288 - 290 of the 2020 Programme Guide.
+Learning, Teaching, Training activities for staff and students should have been applied for at the application stage.
+Full information about Learning, teaching, training activities can be found in Annex I 'Specific rules and information relating to Strategic Partnerships on pages 288 - 290 of the 2020 Programme Guide.